Home » Why Are Rats Attracted To Wires?

 Wearing Down Teeth

 Rats have long front teeth that never stop growing throughout their lives.
-To keep their incisors a manageable length, they’ll chew anything rough and abrasive they can find.
+To keep their incisors manageable, they’ll chew anything rough and abrasive they can find.

 Copper and tin wires are ideal.
-According to the Proceedings of the Physical Society, these metals are lower on the Mohs hardness scale than a rat’s teeth, but they provide sufficient abrasion.
+According to the Proceedings of the Physical Society, these metals are lower on the Mohs hardness scale than a rat’s teeth but provide sufficient abrasion.

 rats chewing wires in house